PolusAI/microjson/docs/index.md

 A multiscale object represents the choice of axes (2-5D) and potentially their transformations that should be applied to the numerical data in order to arrive to the actual size of the object described.
 It MUST have the following properties:

-- `"axes"`: Representing the choice of axes as an Axis object.
+- `"axes"`: Representing the choice of axes as an array of Axis objects.

 It may contain either of, but NOT both of the following properties:
 - `"coordinateTransformations"`: Representing the set of coordinate transformations that should be applied to the numerical data in order to arrive to the actual size of the object described.
 It MUST be an array of objects, each object representing a coordinate transformation.
 Each object MUST have properties as follows: